Francesco Alberoni: Early days

 From his marriage to Vincenza Pugliese he has three children: Margherita (born in 1959), Francesca (born in 1961) and Paolo Giovanni Agostino (born in 1968) named after friar Agostino Gemelli.
-Later he lived with Laura Bonin, from whom had a fourth son: Giulio (named after the famous ancestor).
+Later he lived with Laura Bonin, from whom he had a fourth son: Giulio (named after the famous ancestor).
 In 1998 married Rosa Giannetta, the former mistress of the Italian architect Roberto Guiducci.

 Academic career

 His academic career includes the following positions: